Thomas' dad has your parenting goals list

 "I decided that everything that traditionalists would think would work is not working with our young people.
 I love my son enough to do whatever it takes to work -- this was just a spark.
 There's no way on earth I would have thought in a million years it would turn out like it did."

-Thomas' dad's name is Tommy.
-He lives in St. Louis, where his son is attending his first year of private school.
-His last name, he said, isn't important.
+Thomas' dad lives in St. Louis, where his son is attending his first year of private school.
+His last name, Tommy said, isn't important.

 "My name doesn't matter.
 I'm Thomas' dad."

 His motivation for not giving his last name doesn't have anything to do with trying to remain anonymous.
-It comes from the Bible, he said, and demonstrates the sacredness of his relationship with his son.
+It comes from the Bible, Tommy said, and demonstrates the sacredness of his relationship with his son.

-"In the Bible it talked about the disciple whom Jesus loved. ...
+"In the Bible, it talked about the disciple whom Jesus loved. ...
 'Peter and the disciple whom Jesus loved ran to a cave,'" he quoted.
 "I thought to myself, why wouldn't they just say his name?
 It was so much easier to just say John, but it spoke volumes about how your relationship speaks for itself.
 I don't even have to say the name, so I'm just the guy who loves Thomas."

 Your environment doesn't have to define you